ecemac/url-inspector/README.md

 ### Prerequisites

-- [Docker](https://docs.docker.com/get-docker/) installed on your machine
+This project uses Docker Compose to run the backend, frontend, and database services together.

+Before running any commands below, please ensure that [Docker](https://docs.docker.com/get-docker/) and Docker Compose are installed and the Docker daemon is running on your machine.

 ---